Typing Classes for Schools: Live WPM Monitoring, No Student Emails

 How many students can join one typing class?

-Up to 60 students per class.
+Up to 35 students per class.
 For larger cohorts, create one class per section — it also keeps rosters and weekly reports easier to read.
+The free trial covers up to 200 students total across the whole school.

 Does TypingBIRDS work on school Chromebooks?